spectaclelabs/thelonious/README.md

 // Create a 110Hz sawtooth wave generator
 Saw saw(110.0f);

-// Create a percussive envelope, with a half-second attack phase and a 1
+// Create a percussive envelope, with a short attack and release phase PercussiveEnvelope envelope(0.05f, 0.05f);
-// second release phase
-PercussiveEnvelope envelope(0.5f, 1.0f);

 // Create a low-pass filter, with a corner frequency of 220Hz LowPassFilter lpf(220.0f);